Barnsley, New South Wales

 Barnsley is a township in New South Wales, Australia, 21 km west of Newcastle's central business district.
 It is a suburb of the City of Lake Macquarie local government area.

+In 2021, the population of Barnsley was 1735 individual people, and the average age of the residents living there is 34–36 years.

 History

-The Aboriginal people, in this area, the Awabakal, were the first people of this land.
+The Awabakal people (the indigenous Australians of the area) were the first people of this land.

 The area was first settled by Europeans in 1829.
-The town took its name from Barnsley, South Yorkshire, and its public school opened in 1865.
-In 1911 the population was 216.
+Originally, the district was called 'Teralba,' but its name changed to 'Barnsley' when the school opened in 1865.
+The town took its name from Barnsley, South Yorkshire.

+Early on in its development, orchards, vegetable farms, and dairy farms were Barnsley's main industries.
+All travel was either on foot or on horseback until cars were invented.

+Being a small hamlet at the beginning of the 20th century, many services and facilities did not exist.
+The first post office in Barnsley was opened on 1 July 1907 while water supply was constructed in 1949.

+Education

+Barnsley contains a public primary school as well as a preschool and a childcare center.